-The Meter Edit dialog can be accessed by clicking on the Meter and clicking on Edit....
-Choose the channel and parameter to be displayed, as well as the number of seconds to average while data are being recorded.

-While data are being recorded, the most recent values are displayed.

-Additional Meter windows can be added by choosing Units from any Channel Menu, and selecting the Add Meter option, as illustrated below.

-The Meter display can be customized in different views.
+- The default values displayed can be changed by clicking in any of the display windows and clicking on Edit...
+Choose the channel and parameter to be displayed, as well as the number of seconds to average while data are being recorded. - While data are being recorded, the most recent values are displayed. - Additional Meter windows can be added by choosing Units from any Channel Menu, and selecting the Add Meter option, as illustrated below. - The Meter display can be customized in different views.
 The channels to appear in the Meter display can be chosen.
 The font size and style, the color, and the channel order can be organized on the Views page of the Preferences Dialog, as discussed earlier in this chapter.